 2. They Don’t Focus On Quality Content

 Keep your audience in mind; your potential clients are human beings.
 Google’s algorithm has become very complex, and has been created to reward content that human beings enjoy.
-Due to this, methods like keyword stuffing, which we mentioned under “black hat” SEO in point #9, are penalized.
+Due to this, methods like keyword stuffing, which we mentioned under “black hat” SEO in point nine, are penalized.

-Due to this, it is crucial that your topics and writing attract people, while providing them with the information that they’re looking for.
+It is crucial that your topics and writing attract people, while providing them with the information that they’re looking for.
 All of these aspects combined take you one step closer to acquiring a new lead.

 1. They Don’t Show Results

-The optimization work should have the goal of attracting potential clients that have no idea that you or your practice exists, or at least know little enough about you that they don’t use terms that identify you in a Google query.
+Optimization work should have the goal of attracting potential clients that have no idea that you or your practice exists, or at least know little enough about you that they don’t use terms that identify you in a Google query.